 Our first beef cattle discovery occurred around 1980 when research demonstrated the important role ZINPRO® zinc methionine plays in helping to prevent foot rot in cattle.
-This research showed that beef cattle nutrition programs containing performance trace minerals decrease the incidence of foot rot by 30 to 57 percent.
+This research showed that beef cattle nutrition programs containing Zinpro Performance Minerals decrease the incidence of foot rot by 30 to 57 percent.

 In the mid-1990s, Zinpro introduced the Illustrated Handbook on Cattle Lameness, a book co-developed with Dr. Paul Greenough from the University of Saskatchewan, Canada.
 The book outlines basic anatomy and different claw lesions including risk factors, treatment and control information and recommendations.
 This book provides exposure for Zinpro around the globe in the area of cattle lameness.

-In 1996, Zinpro’s 25th year of business, the Availa®Mins product line was launched.
+In 1996, Zinpro recognized it’s 25th year of business with the launch of the Zinpro® Availa® product line.
 This included two key performance trace mineral nutrition solutions for the beef cattle industry:

-In 2013, Zinpro introduced Availa® Plus, which represents an entirely new approach to foot health management.
-When fed as part of a specific DD Formula, research has shown that feeding Availa-Plus as part of a well-fortified diet offers a novel nutritional solution for cattle operations to help provide protection against digital dermatitis (also known as hairy heel warts).
+In 2013, Zinpro introduced Zinpro® Availa® Plus, which represents an entirely new approach to foot health management.
+When fed as part of a specific DD Formula, research has shown that feeding Availa Plus as part of a well-fortified diet offers a novel nutritional solution for cattle operations to help provide protection against digital dermatitis (also known as hairy heel warts).

-More recently, a research study at Oregon State University shows that supplementing gestating beef cow diets with performance trace minerals from Availa-4 increased calf weaning weight by 53 pounds vs. no supplementation.
+More recently, a research study at Oregon State University shows that supplementing gestating beef cow diets with performance trace minerals from Zinpro Availa 4 increased calf weaning weight by 53 pounds vs. no supplementation.
 Those calves also had a 22 percent decrease in BRD treatments.

-Whether you are a cow/calf producer, backgrounder or feedlot operator, performance trace minerals can help enhance pregnancy rates and feed efficiency, reduce the incidence of BRD and lameness, as well as increase calf weaning weights.
+Whether you are a cow/calf producer, backgrounder or feedlot operator, Zinpro Performance Minerals can help enhance pregnancy rates and feed efficiency, reduce the incidence of BRD and lameness, as well as increase calf weaning weights.

 Beef Cattle Reproduction

 Weaned calves need the ability to handle stress, respond effectively to vaccines and perform in the feedlot after leaving the ranch.
-Performance trace mineral research shows that calves in pre-conditioning and weaning programs benefit from performance trace minerals nutrition with improved response to vaccines, minimized effects of stress and lower treatment rates for bovine respiratory diseases
+Research shows that calves in pre-conditioning and weaning programs benefit from Zinpro minerals with improved response to vaccines, minimized effects of stress and lower treatment rates for bovine respiratory diseases.

 Delivering a Strong Finish

-Including performance trace minerals in the beef cattle nutrition plan also provides the opportunity to impact overall performance and profitability of cattle in feedlots.
-An imbalance or deficiency of necessary trace minerals can strain an animal’s immune system causing chronic inflammation, hindering feed efficiency and weight gain, and preventing the animal from achieving its full growth potential.
+Including Zinpro products in the beef cattle nutrition plan also provides the opportunity to impact overall performance and profitability of cattle in feedlots.
+An imbalance or deficiency of necessary trace minerals can strain an animal’s immune system causing chronic inflammation, hindering feed efficiency and weight gain and preventing the animal from achieving its full growth potential.
 Research shows that feeding performance trace minerals to feedlot cattle results in: